Create GPTs to Automate Supply Chain Analytics

 ABC Analysis in Supply Chain Management can be defined as a strategic product categorization method used for demand planning and inventory management.

-In a previous article, you can find the methodology I used to automate this analysis with a web application deployed on the cloud.
+In a previous article, I described the methodology I used to automate this analysis using a web application deployed on the cloud.

-ABC Analysis Simplified in 3 Steps [Link to the App] — (Image by Author)
+ABC Analysis Simplified in 3 Steps — (Image by Author)

 This app gathered 1,000+ users with excellent feedback from Supply Chain Professionals and Data Scientists.